Skip to main content

 • gameplay

-• “Overall, the gameplay is very nice, with decent graphics and easy-to-learn mechanics for a pleasant experience, plenty of objectives over several hours, and tons of customization options from the myriad of parts available.”
+• “Overall the gameplay is very nice, decent graphics and easy-to-learn mechanics for a nice experience, plenty of things to complete over a good few hours, and tons of customization options from the myriad of parts available.”

-• “Eventually, you will discover lore, take on various challenges, face fairly difficult bosses, and by the end of the game, you will be able to easily wipe out anything except the final boss, which really tests how well you've mastered the creature creator and game mechanics.”
+• “Eventually you will find out a little bit of lore of what happened in this world, take on various challenges, come across fairly difficult bosses and by the end of the game, you are able to easily wipe out anything that crosses your path... except for the final boss which will really test out how well you've learned the creature creator and mechanics of the game.”

 • “There's a mechanic to buy parts with gems but it doesn't tell you what the part does when you go to buy it, so you'll likely waste your gems on something useless.”